zkdrift/detooned_chrome_extension/README.md

 # # Installation (manual)

 - Click on releases and find the latest release
-- Download the zip file for the release
+- Download the source code zip file for the release
 - Extract the zip file to a folder on your drive

 - Navigate to chrome://extensions in your browser